romecode/Arista-CVP-Fabric-Builder/README.md

 **************************************************
 ```

 We injected external CSV filenames and iterated on their values.
+Anything separated by a \# e.g. ```{filename#column}``` will try to open filename.csv and read that column.
 We specified telemetry endpoints and extracted the ```asNumber``` and ```Loopback0:addrWithMask``` from the CVP telemetry database for the device.
+Anything separated with a \# but starting with a forward slash will try to hit the telemetry API endpoint and extract the requested key.